bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 `cranelift/codegen/src/isa/<arch>/lower.isle`, must always be a pure mapping from a CLIF instruction to the target ISA's `MachInst`.

-Examples of things that the lowering rules themselves they shouldn't deal with or talk about:
+Examples of things that the lowering rules themselves shouldn't deal with or talk about:

 * Registers that are modified (both read and written to, violating SSA)
 * Implicit uses of registers